 My takeaway: Life has its own ways of humbling and grounding us.
-To save the embarrassment, I’d encourage you to focus on holding more compassion in your heart, so that you are able to accept people as they are.
-Work on keeping your heart open.
-And also on holding space for repeated advice – usually its the things we are so confident about are the ones that require most attention and sorting through.
+To save embarrassment, I’d encourage you to focus on holding more compassion in your heart, so that you are able to accept people as they are.
+Work on keeping your heart open and reflecting on the way the ego-mind makes you think you know it all.
+And also on holding space for repeated advice – usually it’s the things we are so confident about are the ones that require most attention and sorting through.

 #4 – You may feel overdosed.

-A few days or weeks, I’d devote to all things Spirituality.
+A few days or weeks, I’d devote myself to all things spiritual.
 And then, I’d ‘compensate’ because I was feeling overwhelmed by my spiritual awakening experiences.

-My takeaway : Though you will gradually establish a natural and less awkward rhythm in life, if you’re feeling this way, and want to do something about it, here are some suggestions.
-Try to balance yourself a little in both aspects of your life, by practising grounding and balancing your chakras.
+My takeaway: Though you will gradually establish a natural and less awkward rhythm in life, if you’re feeling this way, and want to do something about it, here are some suggestions.
+Try to balance yourself a little in both aspects of your life, by practicing grounding and balancing your chakras.
 It also helps to meditate on crystals that balance our energy.

-#5 – You may actually lose a lot of relations, or they may become somewhat irrelevant.
+#5 – You may actually lose a lot of relationships, or they may become somewhat irrelevant.

 This is natural.
 You’re experiencing a growth spurt and the only thing that’s constant right now, is the growth itself!

-As with all things, you will find new relations form where people vibe at your frequency and understand the experiences you’re having!
+As with all things, you will find new relationships where people vibe at your frequency and understand the experiences you’re having.